KanColleTool/kcsrv/README.md

 * Ruby and Java are both massive resource hogs, and this server needs to be able to scale well, preferably without me having me hire another server I can't pay for.
   I run a JIRA (Java) and a Discourse (Ruby) instance, and they both chew up nearly everything their servers have to give.

-* NodeJS is an actually good candidate, mostly thanks to being blazing fast.
+* NodeJS is actually a good candidate, mostly thanks to being blazing fast.
   Unfortunately, nearly everything around it (including the runtime itself) is in beta, and many things (such as database abstraction layers) simply aren't mature enough for me to want to depend on it - I have yet to see a robust migration system, for instance.
   One day I might even port over at least parts of the server to it (the game API comes to mind), but not right now.